 In order to provide adequate orientation that is necessary for transition into Hendrix College, we enroll international students only in the fall semester of each academic year.

 and talents, representative of many social, economic, and geographical backgrounds.
 Admission is not limited by age, race, gender, disability, sexual orientation, or national origin of the applicant.
 Hendrix expects students to demonstrate their seriousness of purpose by participating in a college preparatory curriculum throughout

 How to Apply:

-- Complete the Common Application online for free.
-You may access the Common Application and other required application materials at www.hendrix.edu/apply .
+the Common Application and other required application materials at www.hendrix.edu/apply .
 Students from Jiangsu Province in China may use the application provided by JESIE.

 - Submit an essay or personal statement in English.
 You will find instructions on the actual application form.

-- Submit two official copies of transcripts from all secondary and post-secondary academic work translated into English.
+- Submit one official copy of transcripts from all secondary and post-secondary academic work translated into English.
 Transcripts must reflect the school’s seal and be signed by the appropriate school official.
-The transcripts should be sent to Hendrix
+The transcripts should be uploaded via the Common Application or sent to Hendrix

 Dean of Student Affairs Recommendation form and have it completed and returned to Hendrix by the most recent college or university you have attended.